 at the same time colder temperatures require much more energy for survival.

-where they nest, since most northern insect species overwinter as eggs,
+they nest, since most northern insect species overwinter as eggs, larvae, or

-larvae, or dormant adults, all unavailable for most songbirds.
-And seasonal
+dormant adults, all unavailable for most songbirds.
+And seasonal crops of plant

 - So, many songbirds have no good option but to migrate south to winter in

-They migrate well before winter, while food to fuel their move can still be
+migrate well before winter, while food to fuel their move can still be found along